Understanding your health

 Organ prolapse is the descent of one or more pelvic organs (bladder, uterus, rectum) into the vaginal canal.
 This condition occurs when the muscles and ligaments of the pelvic floor weaken and can no longer adequately support these organs.

-The pelvic floor is made up of several layers of muscles and connective tissues that form a hammock-like structure at the bottom of the pelvis.
-These structures support the bladder, uterus, and rectum, while also allowing the passage of the urethra, vagina, and rectum.
+The pelvic floor consists of several layers of muscles and connective tissue that form a sort of hammock at the bottom of the pelvis.
+These structures support the bladder, uterus, and rectum, while allowing the urethra, vagina, and rectum to pass through.
+The pelvic floor is a group of muscles that serves several functions, including supporting the pelvic organs.
+Contracting the pelvic floor helps control urination and stabilize the pelvis.

 Organ prolapse is not dangerous to your health, but it can significantly impact your quality of life.
 Some women experience no symptoms, while others have significant daily symptoms.